The Hilton Honors American Express Card review (2023)

 The card_name bestows Hilton Honors Silver status on a cardholder and if you have elite status with the Hilton Honors program, the 5th night of all award stays is free (see how the 5th night free is calculated).

-Even if you ignore all the other aspects of this card, this benefit alone makes it a card that’s worth having – it’s a money saver.
+Even if you ignore all the other aspects of this card, this benefit alone makes it a card that’s worth having – it’s a genuine money saver.

 No foreign transaction tees